thinca/coffee-script-on-jscript/README.md

-      -s, --stdio        listen for and compile scripts over stdio -e, --eval         compile a string from the command line -b, --bare         compile without the top-level function wrapper -h, --help         display this help message
+      -s, --stdio        listen for and compile scripts over stdio -e, --eval         compile a string from the command line -b, --bare         compile without the top-level function wrapper -t, --tokens       print the tokens that the lexer produces -h, --help         display this help message

 ## Note